-This is a histologically proven pilocytic astrocytoma, which is a low-grade and slow growing tumour being the most common primary brain tumour in children.
+This is a histologically proven pilocytic astrocytoma, which is a low-grade and slow growing tumor being the most common primary brain tumor in children.
 The majority tend to occur in the cerebellum or optic nerve/chiasm, and the third ventricle region, as in this case, is the third frequent location.

 Unfortunately, this case does not have post-contrast sequences, which was supposed to shown enhancement.

-Despite the low aggressivity of the tumour, at this location the tumour is only palliative managed.
+Despite the low aggressivity of the tumor, at this location the tumor is only palliative managed.
 A long-standing severe hydrocephalus is also present.